Editor’s Note: This post was originally published in November 26, 2014 and was updated for accuracy and comprehensiveness on November 9, 2017.

 The same is true in ecommerce.
 When customers are committed to your store, they want to feel like you care about their business.
 Otherwise, you run the risk of them taking their business elsewhere.

 This is one of the biggest contributing factors to a customer choosing to shop with another brand.
-While you might assume that most customers choose competitors based on prices and products, only 9% of customers leave because of what a competitor is offering while 68% of businesses have lost a customer because they feel a company is indifferent to them.
+While you might assume that most customers choose competitors based on prices and products, according to Follow Up Success, 9% of customers leave because of what a competitor is offering while 68% of businesses have lost a customer because they feel a company is indifferent to them.
 This makes it clear that your customers expect a little gratitude in return for their business.

 In order to get around this, the easiest thing you can do to make a customer feel valued is to continually thank them for their business and loyalty.
 Through email communications, social messages, and handwritten notes, you can remind customers that you are aware of their business and appreciate it.
 Trust me - you’ll be glad you did, and you may even create a couple of brand advocates in the process!